marcantonyw/agoraphobia/src/content/agoraphobia.md

 When I returned to baseline, I thought "*ooooohhhhhhhhh woooooooaaaah that's what acceptance is.*"

-What I had been doing before was white knuckling and seeking comfort.
+What I had been doing before was white knuckling and seeking comfort, not acceptance.

 **Acceptance** has to be experienced to be understood.
 You have to kinda get a feel for it, but then you can't unsee it.